Causes of Varicose Veins

 Varicose veins can result from heredity, aging, hormonal factors such as puberty, pregnancy or menopause, or even injury.

 However, venous insufficiency doesn't always surface in the form of varicose veins.
-At Ozark Regional Vein & Artery Center, we can discover early stages of vein disease or reflux to get you closer to finding the best varicose vein treatments in Rogers.
+At Ozark Regional Vein & Artery Center, we can discover early stages of vein disease or reflux to get you closer to finding the best varicose vein treatments in Rogers, Arkansas.

-Dr. Haney utilizes the latest technology for varicose vein treatments in Rogers.
+Dr. Haney utilizes the latest technology for varicose vein treatments in Rogers, Arkansas.

 The large and straight refluxing veins are often treated with thermal ablation, either radiofrequency ablation (RFA) or endovenous laser ablation treatment (EVLT).Radiofrequency Ablation